bamchoh/nagome-polly/README.md

 # ngm_polly

-ngm_polly is the plugin of nagome to read comments by [AWS polly](https://aws.amazon.com/polly/)
+ngm_polly is the plugin of nagome to read aloud comments by [AWS polly](https://aws.amazon.com/polly/)

 # requirement